jmaitrehenry/ga2022/docs/README.md

 ### Run the application locally

-You can start the application using docker compose: `docker compose up -d` and test the application inside your browser [here](http://localhost:8080).
+You can start the application using docker compose: `docker compose up -d` and test the application inside your browser on [localhost:8080](http://localhost:8080).

 ## Agenda